glenn20/upy-esp32-experiments/ESPNowvsWifiEnergyUsage/README.md

 NOTES:

-- Boot times showed considerable considerable variability with some transmissions taking up to 4.9s (490mC).
+- Boot times showed considerable variability with some transmissions taking up to 4.9s (490mC).
 - Wifi connection and dhcp response times may vary by Access Point.
 - You can see the [WIFI_PS_MIN_MODEM power saving mode](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/network/esp_wifi.html#_CPPv4N14wifi_ps_type_t17WIFI_PS_MIN_MODEME) at work, where the wifi radio is turned off periodically while connected to the Access Point.